This post may contain affiliate links. For more information, read my disclosure policy.

 How to store pie: Store the pie covered, in refrigerator.
 It slices easiest when it’s been chilled and tastes delicious cold or room temperature!

-Can you freeze pie?
+Can you freeze buttermilk pie?
 You can freeze the entire pie baked or freeze slices.
 Learn how to freeze desserts.
 Mine is in the freezer for the holiday!

-How to serve Buttermilk Pie: The pie is best plain or with whipped cream.
+Serving suggestion: The pie is best plain or with whipped cream.
 I like it room temperature or even slightly warmed!

 slice of pie on white plate with fork and pie behind